RIVN Investors Have Opportunity to Lead Rivian Automotive, Inc. Securities Fraud Lawsuit

 Shareholders with $25,000 losses or more are encouraged to contact the firm.

-LOS ANGELES, April 28, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Rivian Automotive, Inc. ("Rivian" or the "Company") (NASDAQ: RIVN).
+BENSALEM, Pa., May 2, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Rivian Automotive, Inc. ("Rivian" or the "Company") (NASDAQ: RIVN).

 Class Period: November 10, 2021 – March 10, 2022